Questions about the current situation at the university

-- Effective immediately, mask wearing is mandatory in all university buildings and on all university premises.
+- Mask wearing is mandatory in all university buildings.

 - All university buildings will remain open within the regular opening hours.
 On-site operations at the University of Bamberg are however to be kept to a minimum (e.g. teaching and examinations).

 - On-site operations at the University of Bamberg continue to be reduced.
-Members of staff are to work from home whenever possible (see FAQs for employees).
+There is no longer an obligation to work from home (see FAQs for employees).

 - Employees can still be reached by email and telephone.
-Appointments and consultation hours will be provided by telephone or e-mail as far as possible.
+Appointments and consultation hours are possible on-site if necessary.

 - The university’s branch libraries and the university archivereopen on 8 March 2021.